PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI3.md

 ## Learning Objectives
 - [ ] Understand how to use Vanilla Gradients for feature attribution
 - [ ] Understand how to use Grad-CAMs for feature attribution
-- [ ] Understand how to use SmoothGrad for feature attribution

 ### Saliency maps using vanilla gradients